background

 A 20-minute drive from the town itself, you’ll find the ancient Pisac ruins.
 The site lies atop a hill and is a spectacular archeological gem made up of several different sections and levels filled with tunnels, courtyards, and military and religious buildings.

-local ladies with typical clothes weaving
+Local ladies with typical clothes weaving Sacred Valley Peru with Exploor Peru

 There are various spots where you can find traditional weaving textiles in Cusco.
 It’s a great souvenir to take back home.